SysKitTeam/SPDG/README.md

 SPDG uses random names from the .csv files stored in the directory.
 Based on that data, it generates user names, web applications, sites, site collections, and other SharePoint content.

 Please note that SPDG does not support SharePoint 2007.

+##Requirements
-To build this solution you must have .net 4.5, however once built Acceleratio SPDG can be also used on machines with only .net 3.5 (potential SP2010 environments).
+To build this solution you must have .net 4.5, however once built Acceleratio SPDG can also be used on machines with only .net 3.5 (potential SP2010 environments).

+SPDG can be run on either a workstation or a SharePoint server.
+Note however that for On Premises data generation it MUST be run from a SharePoint server since the Server Object Model is used is the generation procedure.